AMSC-24-25/12-lb-12-lb/README.md

 From the calculation of the probability distribution function we can have all the macroscopic quantities such as density $\rho$ and velocity $\mathbf{u}$.
 In order to calculate them we use $\rho=\sum_i f_i$ and $\mathbf{u}=\frac{\sum_i f_i\mathbf{e_i}}{\rho}$

 ### Printing result and videomaking
+We have implemented the visualization part using the C-native library OpenCV in order to have fast performances. <br />
+We create 2 heatmaps in which the velocity magnitude and the density are shown at each time step.
+In particular we made sure to work with normalized matrices than converted into 8-bit images.
+Each frame is than saved in a subfolder.
+Regarding the OpenCV::Mat function we noticed that it uses a row-major indexing, so, in order to have more easily readable images we need to flip the images along the x axis. <br />
+When the simulation is completed, a last line in the code creates the animation of it, assembling all saved frames. <br /> <br />
+We implemented also some codes for the static and dynamic visualization on python, whose read the .csv output files.
+However we noticed that the compilation time gets way more long, so we've preferred to include in the overall default code only the C++ visualization

 ## Key feature
 ### Lid velocity considerations